Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 The reserve MUST be smaller than the minimum chain-clock lead.

+When `timestampAuthority` is `sequencer`, `monitoring.timestampSkewSeconds` is required.

+For security models that do not use sequencer timestamp authority, `monitoring.timestampSkewSeconds` MAY be omitted.
+The top-level `monitoring` object remains part of the profile schema.

-When timestamp-skew monitoring is configured:
+When timestamp-skew monitoring is present:

 ```text
 warning < critical < timestampSkewViolationSeconds